corbado/javascript/packages/web-js/README.md

 npm install @corbado/web-js
 ```

-### Option 2: Using Script and Style Tags
+### Option 2: Using script and style Tags

-Include the script and style directly in your HTML:
+Include the script and styles directly in your HTML:

 ```html
 <link